 If, however, there is a court order prohibiting you from contacting the appealing party directly, contact the supreme court clerk's office.

 If you are the party who is filing an appeal, you must provide copies of the notice of appeal to "all other parties to the case," either through the supreme court’s e-filing system or by delivering a copy personally or by putting a copy in the mail.
-See Rule 26(2) & (3).
+See Rule 26(2) & (3); Supplemental Rule 18.
 The notice of appeal form requires that you certify to the court that you sent all other parties a copy of the notice of appeal.

 A. A brief is a written document that presents arguments either opposing or supporting the decision in the trial court.
 It is different from the notice of appeal that is filed to start the appeal process because it is a more detailed explanation of the issues in the case.
 The appealing party must file the first brief.
 If you are the appealing party (the appellant), your brief should explain to the court why you believe that the trial court's decision is wrong.
 After the appealing party has filed a brief, the other parties are given an opportunity to respond by filing a brief or memorandum.
 If you are on the other side (the appellee), your brief should explain why you believe that the trial court's decision was correct.